THS Logo Text Black

 2. Do follow your artist’s recommendations: Each tattoo is unique, and your artist will guide you with the best aftercare practices fit for your design.

-3. Do moisturize, but don’t overdo it: Keep your tattoo moisturized, but beware of excessively moist environments as it can lead to bacteria growth.
+3. Do moisturize, but don’t overdo it: Keep your tattoo moisturized, but beware of excessively moist environments as it can lead to bacterial growth.

 Don’ts: